star-bnl/star-vertex/README.md

   * Primary track are within three sigma from the vertex in transverse and longitudinal directions.
 The sigma is defined as the total uncorrelated uncertainty of the track and vertex
-* Common approach to vertex fitting in `PPV` and `MinuitVF`
+* Common fitting routines in `PPV` and `MinuitVF`
-* Unified selection of seeding and fitting algorithms:
+* Universal support with extensibility in mind for user-selected seeding and fitting algorithms:
   * `SeedFinder: MinuitVF, PPVLikelihood, TSpectrum`
   * `VertexFit: NoBeamline, Beamline1D, Beamline3D`